Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Discussion

 A practical limitation lies in the dependency on \gls{pcr} measurement flows.
-These may differ between platforms or virtualization stacks, especially in \textbf{S1} where the tenant has no control over the \gls{vtpm} instantiation and the way (v)\gls{pcr} are appended.
+These may differ across platforms or virtualization stacks, especially in \textbf{S1}, where the tenant has no control over the \gls{vtpm} instantiation or the way (v)\gls{pcr} are appended.
 For \textbf{S2}, such configurations are at least inspectable by the Host Manager \encircled{M} using a specific \gls{vtpm} implementation.
 The \gls{pcr} value interpretation, especially for higher-indexed registers, may not always reflect a uniform boot flow unless explicitly standardized across providers~\cite{constellation_attestation}.
-This discrepancy may create challenges when comparing the \gls{pcr} values with \glspl{rtmr}, making reproducibility harder in such cases.
-If the \gls{pcr} and \gls{rtmr} values do not match, a mechanism must be implemented to reconstruct the sequence of events that led to a given \gls{pcr} population.
-This could be resolved if \gls{vtpm} is provided along with the \gls{td} as a part of the \gls{tcb} from the chip manufacturer.
-Such a solution would unify the deployments across different providers and provide better security guarantees instead of \gls{vtpm} based completely on software, as is the case for \textbf{S1}.
-Similarly, to harden the host OS's capabilities, using a minimal kernel/image with basic functionality and reproducible builds would be beneficial.
+This discrepancy may create challenges when comparing the \gls{pcr} values with runtime measurements in the \gls{cvm}, making reproducibility harder in such cases.
+When measurements do not match, a mechanism must be implemented to reconstruct the sequence of events that led to a given \gls{pcr} population.

+This could be resolved if \gls{tee} vendors provided a \gls{vtpm} as a part of the \gls{tcb}.
+In the specific case of Intel \gls{tdx}, the \gls{vtpm} would live in the TD module, for instance.
+Such a solution would unify the deployments across different providers and offer greater security guarantees than hypervisor-based \glspl{vtpm}.